-All violations of the Student Conduct Code and other College policies will result in the normal adjudication process and, when appropriate, the assessment of penalties.
-However, when the nature of the offense threatens the peace and safety of the campus environment, immediate action will result with the implementation of more severe penalties.
-Violations of State and Federal Law which constitute a felony or which present a serious threat to the peace and safety of an individual or individuals or property on campus will be referred directly to the President of the College with the recommended penalty(ies) of: Administrative Withdrawal, Suspension from Classes, Expulsion, and/or Notification of Proper State or Local Authorities.
+Violations of State and Federal Law which constitute a felony or that are criminal in nature, serious offenses which endanger persons or property or which present a serious threat to the peace and safety of an individual or individuals or property on campus will be immediately referred to the President or Executive Vice President of the College with the recommended penalty(ies) of Administrative Withdrawal, Suspension from Classes, Expulsion, and/or Notification of Proper State or Local Authorities.
+In these offenses, as well as any other, the College reserves the right to exercise the option of involving local law enforcement agencies in the investigation.

 The Executive Vice President or the President may require a student to temporarily leave the campus if his/her activities and/or conduct are deemed to be disruptive or posses a threat or danger to the College community.
-Such threats include, but are not limited to, behavior that may be disruptive to the educational process of the College, suicide attempt(s), threat or incident of self-injury, interference with the rights of others, a danger to the health, safety, property or well-being of the College or others, or a violation of civil or criminal law, including but not limited to felony charges, of such magnitude as to reflect negatively on the College.
+Such threats include, but are not limited to, behavior that may be disruptive to the educational process of the College, suicide attempt(s), threat or incident of self-injury, interference with the rights of others, a danger to the health, safety, property or well-being of the College or others, or a violation of civil or criminal law, including but not limited to, felony charges of such magnitude as to reflect negatively on the College.